vosaul/status.im/source/extensions/extension_types.md

 To implement a wallet settings you will need to provide the following properties:

-* label (the name that will be displayed in the wallet settings menu)
+* `label` the name that will be displayed in the wallet settings menu
-* view (the view that will be displayed fullscreen)
+* `view` the view that will be displayed fullscreen
+* `on-open` an event triggered when the view is about to be opened
+* `on-close` an event triggered when the view is about to be closed

 ```
 views/view
 [text "Hello"]

 hooks/wallet.settings.hello
 {:label    "Test wallet settings"
-  :view    [view]}
+ :view     [view]
+ :on-open  [open]
+ :on-close [close]}
 ```

 You can find a simple example [here](https://status-im.github.io/pluto/try.html?hash=QmYnUj7v3UiP6X1YfRuhea5mXpjTGG1KKnCwFS4TKzKTpD)